Lois Roche

-Lois Jade Roche (born 18 June 1993) is a footballer who plays as a midfielder for Charlton Athletic of FA Women's Championship, the second level of women's league football in England.
+Lois Jade Roche (born 18 June 1993) is a footballer who plays as a midfielder for FA Women's National League South club Lewes.
+Born in England, she represented the Republic of Ireland internationally at youth level.

+Life

 Roche was born and brought up in England but chose to play for the Republic of Ireland at youth international level.
+She played as a youth for Arsenal, Chelsea and Queens Park Rangers.